Yonghe Lama Temple – Key Highlights, Cultural Primer, & Why I Keep Returning

-Han-Tibet combination
+Han-Tibet fusion

-One of the characteristics of the Lama Temple as a temple is that it is a fusion of Buddhism Han Chuan and Tibetan Buddhism.
+One of the characteristics of the Lama Temple as a temple is that it is a fusion of Han Chuan and Tibetan Buddhism.
 When you visit the Lama Temple, you can see the Han Buddhism’s big belly Maitreya in the Temple of Heavenly King, and in the Falun Hall.
-Also, see the bronze statue of the Tsongkhapa master of Tibetan Buddhism.
+Also, you can see the bronze statue of the Tsongkhapa, master of Tibetan Buddhism.
 In addition, the four kings in the Temple of Heaven and the arrangement of the “Three Buddhas” in the Hall of the Lama Temple are also different from those in the Han Temple.

 Precious cultural relics